Before making a Freedom of Information (FOI) request

 Complete the FOI form

-You can also email or write to us.
+You can also email the FOI team or write to us.
 Requests submitted by email or writing may incur a delay.

 Writing your request